johnofleek/HL76_rpi/README.md

 ## Power on the HL76 (if connected to a RPi via the header)
 . ./pilot/pilotOn.sh

+## Issues
+Note that ttyACM0 has been used in this example.
+This is because with if ttyACM2 is used the  AT+CGDATA="M-RAW_IP",3 fails or crashes the HL device.
+All FW versions tested

+There is no error handling

+FW 2.23 - the restart script seems to break something AT+COPS doesn't respond after the pilotIp.sh.
+It looks like there are responses in the stream (OK or  ) which are upsetting the pilotIp.sh sequence.

 Note the . or source is needed because variables are globally shared by some of the scripts